ZeusWPI/hydra/api-resto-02.md

 ## Changelog

 - _April 2019_ - Added new `message` field to menu to indicate closures and changes in meals.
+- _September 2019_ - Added ecological sandwich of the week

 ## Technical description